developingAlex/lakedisappointment/README.md

     module.exports = router
     ```
     **NOTE: if you return entire error objects you may be giving away more information that you need to**
-1. create a /api/check/check.http file to experiment with requests against your server:
+1. Create a /api/check/check.http file to experiment with requests against your server:
     ```javascript
     ###
     GET http://localhost:7000/products